MEAT-EATING AND YOUR HEALTH

 Many people limit themselves to rigid regimens including vegetarian diets.
 Often this is an expression of guilt, or an effort to control an aspect of life because life seems out of control.
 In these instances, guilt, limitation and fear are the real issues.
 This is not a sound way to decide what to eat!

-Also, vegetarianism is a physically-based concept of life that I have found extremely limited.
+Also, vegetarianism is a physically-based concept of life that is very limited.
 Life is not just about what we eat.
 By changing our physical diet we cannot atone for our sins, save the earth or achieve enlightenment.
 It is time to let go of these ideas.

 We believe, along with all native or indigenous cultures, that certain animal species have agreed to serve as food, and it is their service to humanity.
 Let us thank them and enjoy their gift to us.